 Funeral services will be held on Friday, January 10th at 11 a.m. at Grace United Methodist Church in Wautoma.
 Pastor Pam Priewe will officiate.
 Visitation will be held on Thursday, January 9th from 5 p.m. to 7 p.m. at the Leikness Funeral Home in Wautoma and on Friday at church from 10 a.m. to the time of the service.
 Burial will be at the Union Cemetery in Wautoma following the service.
 In lieu of flowers, the family will be establishing memorials for the Grace United Methodist Church in Wautoma and the Wisconsin Veterans Home in King.

-To send flowers to Nolan's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Nolan B. Kelley, please visit our floral store.